 Financial aid decisions are made beginning in the spring and continue into the start of the academic year, depending on fund availability.

 Training grants and fellowships are available for MSW students interested in preparing for work in a specific area of practice or with a targeted population.
 These fellowships often require specific coursework and field training, and some have post-graduation requirements.
-Students who apply for training grants and fellowships must complete the 2019-2020 Social Work Student financial aid form.

 For MSW students in the families and children concentration who are committed to a post-graduate career in public or tribal child welfare.